BaguetteBoiTuna/NTPU/2024-09-16-automotive-intelligent-electronic-systems---1.md

 - Use **simulations** and **closed field tests** to simulate rare, critical conditions before conducting final tests on real roads, reducing costs and speeding up the process.
   [Example of Virtual test drive from NVIDIA](https://www.youtube.com/watch?v=k54P6-Innt0)

+---

+## Five-Layered Scenario-Based Testing

+### Layered Approach to Autonomous Vehicle Testing

+Testing autonomous vehicles requires simulating various scenarios that can affect vehicle behavior.
+This **five-layered model** provides a comprehensive approach to scenario-based testing by accounting for all the elements an autonomous vehicle might encounter.

+#### **Layer 1: Roadbase**

+- **Elements**: Road topology, geometry, boundaries, and surface conditions.
+- **Description**: The foundational layer of the testing scenario, focusing on road structure and its physical characteristics, including elevation, curves, and surface quality.

+#### **Layer 2: Infrastructure**

+- **Elements**: Traffic signs, traffic lights, crosswalks, road markings.
+- **Description**: This layer focuses on the permanent infrastructure that governs vehicle movement and interaction with the environment.

+#### **Layer 3: Temporary Influences**

+- **Examples**: Construction materials, roadblocks, and temporary signs.
+- **Description**: Includes any temporary or dynamic elements introduced to the driving environment, such as roadworks or lane closures.

+#### **Layer 4: Movable Objects**

+- **Elements**: Vehicles, pedestrians, animals, cyclists.
+- **Description**: Represents all movable objects that the vehicle must detect and react to, including other road users.

+#### **Layer 5: Environmental Conditions**

+- **Elements**: Weather conditions (snow, rain, fog, sunlight, wind), time of day, and seasons.
+- **Description**: This layer involves environmental variables that affect visibility, road conditions, and the interaction with other layers.
+Environmental factors may also influence the behavior of movable objects or the visibility of infrastructure.